17 LinkedIn Marketing Best Practices

 If you’re a marketer, you’d want to join groups relevant to your target audience that also allow promotional advertisements or blog posts.

 11. Share content (sparingly)

-Just like how it might be tempting to join a plethora of unrelated groups, it also might be tempting to post every blog article you write or ebook you create to each group you’ve joined.
+Just like how it might be tempting to join a plethora of unrelated groups, it also might be tempting to post every blog article you write or e-book you create to each group you’ve joined.
 This is generally a bad habit to get into for a variety of reasons, but mostly because it makes you look like a spambot.
-While sharing content to groups is a great marketing tactic on LinkedIn, there’s a fine line between helpful and annoying.
+Sharing content to groups is a great marketing tactic on LinkedIn, but there’s a fine line between helpful and annoying.

 There are a number of ways you can promote discussion, but one of the easiest ways is to do so during your marketing efforts.

-Don’t just share blog post after blog post to LinkedIn groups—take this as an opportunity to get feedback on your writing and opinions.
+Don’t just share blog post after blog post to LinkedIn groups; instead, take this as an opportunity to get feedback on your writing and opinions.
 If you’re sharing a list-based post, ask readers if there are any other features or items they’d add to the list.
 If you’re blogging about a new product or technology, ask for opinions on it.
-These will not only give you opportunities to reflect on your blogging but also to see how it resonates with your target audience.
+These will not only give you opportunities to reflect on your blogging but also let you see how it resonates with your target audience.